bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 * Restructuring code to declare variables at block beginnings (C89 requirement)
 * Addressing include path limitations in Mac's un-*NIX-like file system

 That last bit -- addressing the path limitations -- is a big one.
 You know how you can write `#include "mbedtls/aes.h"`, and the compiler will pull in code from the `aes.h` file that's in the `mbedtls` folder?
 You can't do that on a Mac!
-There is a text-based file location sort of _thing_ in the classic Mac OS, but I couldn't find any way to use that in Codewarrior.
+Or at least I couldn't figure out how Codewarrior defines paths.
 The solution is basically to put all the files from Mbed-TLS into the project as a flat directory.
-Yes, Metroworks Codewarrior has an option for DOS/UNIX-like file paths when importing files, but I couldn't figure out how to do that.

 The biggest problem? **C89 doesn't support variadic macros or method overloading.
-64-bit ints are completely unknown on this platform** Holy hell this is annoying as shit.
+64-bit ints are completely unknown on this platform**.
 If you don't know what I'm talking about, here's an example of method overloading:

 ```c
 void print(int x);